zestia/ember-twitter-entities/README.md

 ```

 ```
 Outputs:    This tweet contains <br> HTML
-Not      This tweet contains &lt;br&gt; HTML
+Instead of: This tweet contains &lt;br&gt; HTML
 ```